TechDudie/TechTest/README.md

 - Gems (unable to be mined, but instead you have to make them with a Gem Compressor.)
 - Compressor (You can compress coal into diamonds, however, you need 20 coal for a diamond shard, which makes 180 coal for a diamond.)

+# Credits
+Matches - copied and edited frrom the "fire" mod. beehive.png - copied from the "mobs_redo" mod. mobs_bee_inv.png - also copied from the "mobs_redo" mod.

 # If you have an objection to what i've added or am planning to add, create an issue.